We hope you enjoyed the problems! Thank you for participating in the contest! We would love to hear your feedback in the comments.

 $$$[\underline{6}, 3, \underline{8}, 5, \underline{8}, 3, 2, 1, 2, 7^*, 1]$$$.

 Now we need to check if we can increase the size of the subsequence.
 Since $$$p = 7$$$, then we certainly can add the tenth element with value $$$7$$$ to the subsequence.
-However, since we add a new number to the subsequence, the fourth element with value $$$5$$$ becomes available and we add it to the subsequence.
+However, since we add a new number to the subsequence, two numbers become available: the second one with value $$$3$$$ and the forth one with value $$$5$$$.
 Thus, after processing the tenth element, the maximum "increasing" $$$p$$$-towering subsequence will look like this:

 So we need some way to find such "new" numbers that appear when we add some elements to the subsequence (like when the element with value $$$5$$$ becomes available from the example).
 To resolve this we first assign $$$a_i := p - a_i$$$ for each $$$i$$$.
 To find the positions that are becoming available, we can search for the rightmost non-positive element on the current prefix.
 Once found (suppose its index is $$$j$$$), decrease all elements on the prefix $$$j$$$ by one and assign $$$a_j := \infty$$$ (to avoid this position in the future).
 All these operations can be performed with the help of a segment tree.